muadzyamani/ai-servo/README.md

 This project demonstrates controlling a servo motor connected to an Arduino UNO using natural language commands, either typed or spoken.
 The system is secured by an RFID authentication module, requiring an authorized card scan to begin operation.
 A lightweight AI model running locally via Ollama (e.g., `phi3:mini`) interprets the commands and generates a structured JSON response to control the servo's actions.
 A 16x2 parallel LCD provides a rich, interactive user experience with real-time feedback on the system's state and actions.

 The system now features a full lifecycle: a dynamic welcome screen, a user-initiated authentication stage, visual feedback for authorized and unauthorized scans, multiple modes of interaction, a variety of complex motor sequences, a system reset command, and a graceful shutdown sequence.
+It also includes robust testing and development modes to run the software without physical hardware.

 ## Features

-*   **RFID Authentication:** The system waits for an authorized RFID card to be scanned before accepting any motor commands.
+*   **RFID Authentication:** The system waits for an authorized RFID card to be scanned before accepting motor commands.
+(This can be bypassed for testing).
 *   **Interactive Startup:** The Arduino runs a welcome sequence, then waits for the user to type `begin` in the terminal to start the authentication process.
+*   **Development & Testing Modes:**
+    *   **Authentication Bypass:** A simple toggle in `config.py` to skip the RFID scan, allowing for rapid testing of motor commands.
+    *   **Hardware Mocking:** Run the entire Python application without a physical Arduino connected.
+The mock simulates hardware responses, making it ideal for testing the LLM integration and command logic.
+    *   **Simulated Auth Scenarios:** When in mock mode with authentication enabled, the system automatically simulates successful and failed RFID scans to test the full authentication logic without hardware.
 *   **Visual Access Control:**
     *   **Success:** A successful scan displays an "Authenticated!" message.
     *   **Failure:** An unauthorized scan triggers an "Access Denied!" message on the LCD and a "no" shake from the servo motor.